damirparipovic/Data-Science-course-project/README.md

 ### Datasets
-Datasets are stored in "Datasets" folder with
+Datasets used for the project are stored in "Datasets" folder.